okx/okexchain-docs/okc-solutions/okc-vrf/Subscription-Method/Get-a-Random-Number/Get-a-Random-Number.md

 5. After you deploy your contract, copy the address from the **Deployed Contracts** list in Remix.
 Before you can request randomness from VRF , you must add this address as an approved consuming contract on your subscription account.

-6. Open the Subscription Manager at [vrf.chain.OKT](/okc/oracle/vrf) 待更改and click the ID of your new subscription under the **My Subscriptions** list.
+6. Open the Subscription Manager at [vrf.chain.OKT](/okc/oracle/vrf) and click the ID of your new subscription under the **My Subscriptions** list.
 The subscription details page opens.

 7. Under the **Consumers** section, click **Add consumer**.